-Organizations need to have cyber security policies in place and demonstrate that they are strictly followed.
-The trouble is that very few organizations take the time and trouble to create decent policies.
-Instead they are happy to download template examples then cut and paste as they see fit.
-The result is often a mess that is of no use to anyone and can often leave the business vulnerable to unforeseen issues.
+Instead, they are happy to download template examples, then cut and paste as they see fit.
+The result is often a mess that no one understands and can often leave the business vulnerable to unforeseen issues.

 Let’s look at a common scenario: